Jethant/multi-client-soc-operations-framework/README.md

 This repository is a reusable reference and sanitized portfolio example.
 Test queries, thresholds, and automation conditions in the target environment before using them in production.

-Core rules:

-1. Suppression and auto-closure require multiple independent signals; a familiar user, device, IP address, or low severity is insufficient by itself.
-2. Classify incidents with missing required telemetry as **Undetermined**.

 ## Quick start

 1. Identify the category in the [taxonomy](taxonomy/README.md).